MaciekTalaska/MaciekTalaska.github.io/source/_posts/Working-with-binary-disk-images.md

 You may also want to use MD5 instead of SHA.
 MD5 seem to be almost twice as fast as SHA2, but AFAIK SHA2 seem to be more reliable when it comes to possibility of collisions happening.

-***Please note:*** that there are couple of versions of `shaxxxsum` tool available, for the full list and description of difference please have a look at [Wikipedia page on SHA-2](https://en.wikipedia.org/wiki/SHA-2a) and [discussion on StackOverflow](https://stackoverflow.com/questions/10061532/why-chose-sha512-over-sha384).
+***Please note:*** that there are couple of versions of `shaXYZsum` tool available, for the full list and description of difference please have a look at [Wikipedia page on SHA-2](https://en.wikipedia.org/wiki/SHA-2a) and [discussion on StackOverflow](https://stackoverflow.com/questions/10061532/why-chose-sha512-over-sha384).

 ## Working with recovery files